hamzasari/DemoFeedViewer/README.md

 - `Eslint` and `Prettier` to write better, cleaner and standard code
 - `Fontawesome` library to use cool icons
 - `React Navigation` for navigating between pages

+## Project Description

+I tried to use best practices for the project structure to make this project **scalable**.

+### **Redux**

+In `redux` folder, I created;

+- `reducers` folder to store the reducers
+  - In the `rootReducer` file, I combined the reducers and defined the `AppState type` for future use
+  - `authorReducer` folder contains the definitions of `Action Types`, `Actions`, `Type Definitions` and `reducer` for the author state
+  - `feedReducer` folder contains the definitions of `Action Types`, `Actions`, `Type Definitions` and `reducer` for the feed state
+- `sagas` folder to store the sagas
+  - In the `rootSaga` file, I combined the sagas I will use
+  - `author` folder has only 1 saga, because this is a small project and I can use a limited mock data from `typicode` service, I can have only 6 authors, so I fetch all of them and put them into the global `author` state when home page loads
+  - `feed` folder has 2 sagas,
+    - At first saga, I fetched the initial 10 feeds from the API and put them into the global `feed` state, this will be used when home page loading is done
+    - When I scroll down the flat list on the home page, I will use the second saga for lazy loading and every time the list reaches end of it's items I will simply trigger this saga to get items from API and I used takeEvery redux saga effect for this saga to get every item from every request, if I use other effect like takeLatest it will cancel the pending requests and it will get only the last response and with this way I can lose some items and cannot show them in the list
+    - For the pulling down gesture on the top of the feed list to refresh it, I will trigger the first saga to get initial 10 items from the API.
+By doing this, if any new data is added to the API data then they will be received as the first 10 items and I can show the newer items at the top of the list
+- `store` folder to create the store
+  - In this folder, I created the redux `store` and defined necessary `AppDispatch type` for future use

+### **Middleware**

+In `middleware` folder, I added the configurations for axios, defined the api calls and accessor methods for these api calls.

+### **Tests**

+I implemented the unit tests for middleware accessor methods.